hossein5inq/workwell/docs/faq.md

 - The request should have an expiration date to reduce the chance of being reused (man in the middle attack).

-Using the formula `service_signature=HMAC_SHA256(service_secret, service_id + timestamp)`, with service secret corresponds to service id sent in `ww-service-id` header, timestamp in `ww-timestamp`, Workwell API will be able to recompute the service signature and compares it to the signature included in `ww-service-signature` header.
+Using the formula `service_signature=HMAC_SHA256(service_secret, service_id + timestamp)`, with service_secret corresponds to service id sent in `ww-service-id` header, timestamp in `ww-timestamp`, Workwell API will be able to recompute the service signature and compare it to the signature included in `ww-service-signature` header.

 ### Why do I have to use `access token` to get user information?
 Why not giving user information directly in [getUserInfo](./js-sdk.md#getuserinfo) ?

-The user information used to be returned in `getUserInfo` actually.
-But this is not secure as it is quite easy to steal user data, for example in the following scenario:
+The user's information used to be returned in `getUserInfo`.
+But this is not secure as it is quite easy to steal user's data, for example in the following scenario:

-- you have a service allows user to post content (a forum, a social network, etc)
+- you have a service that allows user to post some content (a forum, a social network, etc)

-- a malicious user posts a code snippet like this in a comment
+- a malicious user posts a code snippet like this in a comment:

 ```
 Workwell.getUserInfo({